I cannot pay my rent, now what?

 You can no longer pay the rent for your business premises.
 You start running up rental arrears.
 Now what?
 There are 3 ways to come to a possible solution.
 You can try to make arrangements with the landlord, terminate the lease by mutual consent, or file a lawsuit.

-Just not paying your rent is not the way to solve financial problems.
-If you pay too little or no rent for three or more months, the landlord may ask the subdistrict court to annul the lease.
-KVK adviser and lawyer Sergej Schuurman is clear: “When you sign a lease, you are bound by the commitments you make in it.
+If you are having financial difficulties, you must not stop paying your rent.
+This is because if you pay insufficient rent or no rent at all for three months or more, the landlord is entitled to ask a court to terminate the tenancy agreement.
+KVK advisor and lawyer Sergej Schuurman is clear: “When you sign a tenancy agreement, you are bound by the terms of that agreement.
 That is the law.”

 That is why you should immediately let the landlord know in writing if you have problems paying.
 Also indicate that you want to work with them to find a solution.
 This could work in your favour if it eventually comes to a court case.
 Also, the landlord is likely to be more understanding if they know why you cannot pay the rent.